micah-prime/drhawkeye/USAGE.md

 #### Other information

-In no way are the patent or trademark rights of any person affected by CC0, nor are the rights that other persons may have in the work or in how the work is used, such as publicity or privacy rights.
+In no way are the patent or trademark rights of any person affected by CCO, nor are the rights that other persons may have in the work or in how the work is used, such as publicity or privacy rights.